electricimp/imp-central-impt/CommandsManual.md

 - If one and only one entity is found for the particular attribute, the search is stopped, the command is processed for the found entity.
-- If more than one entity is found for the particular attribute, the search is stopped, the command is failed.
+- If more than one entity is found for the particular attribute, the search is stopped, the command fails.
-- If no entity is found for all attributes, the command is usually failed (depends on a command).
+- If no entity is found for all attributes, the command usually fails (depends on a command).

 #### Product Identifier